Bagega: Lead poisoning

 By January 2013, the campaign had reached some one million people, and dozens of media outlets had picked up on the story.
 At the end of that month, the federal government released the $5.3 million.

-In April, 2013, Médecins Sans Frontières announced that the environmental cleaning of the earth in Bagega village had started and they has started chelation therapy on the children, which leaches the lead from the blood In May 2013, the then Nigerian Minister for Environment, Hadiza Mailafia announced that Bagega was safe for habitation after remediation.
+In April, 2013, Médecins Sans Frontières announced that the environmental cleaning of the earth in Bagega village had started and they had started chelation therapy on the children, which leaches the lead from the blood In May 2013, the then Nigerian Minister for Environment, Hadiza Mailafia announced that Bagega was safe for habitation after remediation.